-In fact the XR250 Tornado is no longer made in Brazil and, at least in South America, has become the XRE300 (left) – a Tornado engine bored to 291 plus efi, rear disc, optional ABS and same weight or more and same price as the CRF250L which is often sold alongside.
-However, it’s said the 300 has a terrible reputation in Brazil; riders even lower the compression to try and make it last.
+The XR250 Tornado is no longer made in Brazil and, at least in South America, has become the XRE300 (left) – a Tornado engine bored to 291 plus efi, rear disc, optional ABS and cool, rally styling for same price as the CRF250L.
+However, the 300 has a poor reputation in Brazil; riders even lower the compression to try and make it last.
 More here.

 If you like it old style you can still get a similarly basic XR250Rs until 2004, or TTR250 (right) in the UK until around the same time.
 They sold new in Australia right up to 2012 but elsewhere are getting on.

 As an alternative to the CRF, the injected Kawasaki KLX250B9 (carb’d KLX250S in the US) has been around for years, but for some reason never created the impact of the CRF when it came out, even if the suspension is way better than the Honda.
 The injected version is said to be power restricted in the upper gears, but there’s a dodge or two to get round that here.

 Used prices of the more powerful and unrestricted WR250R make it a less obvious choice for a travel bike as opposed to a fun weekend dirt bike, and they’re pretty rare in the UK which stopped importing them in 2008 (still sold new in parts of the EU and the US and Au where the WR has a strong following).
 Both the EFI Kawa and especially the Yam WR are significantly pricier used in the UK – from £2500.
 But they’re more sophisticated and come with a higher spec than the CRF which seems to have caught up, price wise.